Asterix & Obelix XXL

-Asterix & Obelix XXL is an action-adventure video game first released in 2003.
-It is based on the French comic book series Asterix about the Gaulish warrior Asterix in the year 50 BC, as he and his best friend Obelix battle the Romans.
-It was released in the United States (for PlayStation 2 only) with the title Asterix & Obelix: Kick Buttix.
+Asterix & Obelix XXL is a 2003 action-adventure game published by Atari.
+It was developed by Étranges Libellules for PlayStation 2, GameCube, and Microsoft Windows, and by Velez & Dubail for the Game Boy Advance.
+The game stars the French comic book characters Asterix and Obelix as they battle the Romans after their village is sacked.
+It was released in the United States (for PlayStation 2 only) with the title Asterix & Obelix: Kick Buttix although there were plans to release the Windows version in the US once.

-A sequel was released the following year, Asterix & Obelix XXL 2: Mission Las Vegum.
+A sequel, Asterix & Obelix XXL 2: Mission Las Vegum, was released in 2006.
+A remaster of the game was released in 2020.

 Plot

 One ordinary day in the village, Asterix, Obelix, and Dogmatix leave for the forest to hunt for wild boars.
 As they are walking, a storm begins to brew, and a nearby tree is struck by lightning.
-Dogmatix is frightened and runs away.
+Dogmatix is scared and runs away.
 While they are searching for him, Asterix and Obelix see flames in the distance.
 Asterix hurries off to investigate, while Obelix remains and searches for Dogmatix.
 Upon arriving at the scene, Asterix meets a Roman secret agent, formerly in Caesar's service.
 He feels scorned for having been sacked by Caesar and agrees to help Asterix and Obelix foil the Romans' plans.
 Asterix enters the village to find it ablaze and full of Romans.
 He quickly defeats them and makes his way through the Gaulish countryside to a hilltop by the sea.
 There, he meets up with Obelix, who tells him that Dogmatix is still nowhere to be found.
 They learn from the Roman agent that their fellow villagers have been kidnapped by the Romans.
 Asterix and Obelix then follow him to a dock, where he points out two barges far off in the distance, and mentions that their friends are probably being held prisoner aboard them.
-Farther up the path, the secret agent finds Dogmatix, and Obelix's beloved pet joins the duo in their Roman-bashing antics.
+Further up the path, the secret agent finds Dogmatix, and Obelix's beloved pet joins the duo in their Roman-bashing antics.
 Asterix and Obelix then fight off many more Roman soldiers, plowing through a country road.
 After finally defeating all of the warriors, the two discover a padlocked wagon at the end of the road.
 Obelix breaks open the door, and the village druid, Getafix, clambers out.
 He explains to them that while he was locked up, he overheard Caesar's plans to send the Gaulish villagers to different parts of the Roman Empire.
 Their locations were etched into a white marble map, which Caesar smashed after showing to his soldiers.
 Thus, Getafix returns to the village, and Asterix, Obelix, and Dogmatix set off to the first location to free their fellow villagers from the clutches of the Romans.